Lunavi: History

 In April 2015, the company acquired FiberCloud, a Seattle, Washington-based provider of colocation, cloud hosting, and other data center services.
 With this acquisition, Green House Data added three data centers in Washington state, as well as nearly 20 employees and several hundred customers.

 In April 2017, the company acquired Cirracore, a cloud-focused infrastructure provider based in Atlanta, Georgia.
 In November 2017, the company acquired Ajubeo, a cloud hosting service provider based in Denver.

-Green House Data announced a merger via acquisition of Infront Consulting Group in May 2018, expanding operations to Toronto and Las Vegas, as well as other satellite sites, while adding over 30 IT consulting staff focusing on Microsoft Azure, cloud automation, and IT consulting.
+Green House Data announced a merger via acquisition of Infront Consulting Group in May 2018.

-Emerging markets

-The company is part of a new surge in data center construction in the Cheyenne region and across the Rocky Mountains.
-Cheyenne has been ranked as a top 5 location for data centers, with Microsoft, Echostar, and the National Center for Atmospheric Research all operating facilities in the city.

-In addition, Green House Data's most facility in Orangeburg represents entry into the Rockland County market, which is just beginning to emerge as a new data center cluster.
-It is home to facilities operated by both Bloomberg L.P. and Verizon.

-Everett and Bellingham, Washington represent markets on the I-5 Corridor that have been historically underserved.
+In 2020, the company rebranded itself from Green House Data to Lunavi.

 Sustainable energy

 As a whole, the data center industry has been highly criticized for heavy electrical use, and in recent years has actively tried to reduce power consumption by improving facility design and increasing server virtualization.
-As a key element of their business model, Green House Data purchases renewable energy credits, or RECs, for wind power and documents purchases with the EPA's Green Power Partnership.
 In 2013, Green House Data was part of EPA's "Leadership Club" for sustainable power purchases.
-A common measure for data center power consumption is Power usage effectiveness, often abbreviated PUE.

 Beginning in 2014, Green House Data was the first company to participate in WyoRECs, the first renewable energy credit program based out of Wyoming.

 In April 2015, Green House Data joined the EPA's Top 30 Tech & Telecom list of the largest green power users, retiring over 8 million kilowatt-hours (kWh) of green power annually.
 By 2017, the company moved up 5 places on the list, retiring 20,270,000 kWhs.

-NPR's All Things Considered called Green House Data's energy efficiency an "obsession."

-Compliance

-In July 2011, the company's cloud and colocation facilities achieved SSAE 16 Type II Compliance.
-Additionally, in 2012, Green House Data achieved HIPAA IT compliance.